 Presents for kids who are young are easy, but teens can present a gift-giving challenge.
-They’re up on the latest trends—which you may know nothing about—and they can be very particular about what they like, what they’ll wear, and what they’ll do.
+They’re up on the latest trends, which you may know nothing about.
+They can be very particular about what they like, what they’ll wear and what they’ll do.

 Time-Tested and Tech Savvy Presents for Kids Who are Teens

-But not to worry: We offer a few time-tested gift ideas your grandchild will love you for, plus a few tech-savvy ones that show you can rock with the times:
+But not to worry: We offer a few time-tested gift ideas your grandchild will love you for.
+Plus we have a few tech-savvy ideas that show you can rock with the times:

 - Something meaningful to you.
 At this age, your grandchild can value something sentimental from your own life and treat it with care.
 Pass on a keepsake such as your first fishing pole, an heirloom ring, your mother’s necklace, quilt or musical instrument.

 - New driver support.
 Getting a driver’s license is a major rite of passage for your grandchildren.
-Consider gifts that will support them as new drivers, such as an emergency road safety kit, tire gauge, gasoline gift card, or coupons/gift certificates for a car wash, detailing, or oil change.
+Consider gifts that will support them as new drivers, such as an emergency road safety kit, tire gauge or gasoline gift card.
+Buy gift certificates for a car wash, detailing or oil change.

 - Tile tracking tags.
 If you’re not familiar with it, Tile is a tiny Bluetooth device that can track down anything it’s attached to, such as a misplaced phone, keys, wallet or luggage.
 A practical gift for teens, Tile lets them find lost items by sound, by seeing its location on a map, or by getting an alert when it’s found.

 - Debit card.
 In today’s world, teens need a debit card to make purchases, whether online or in-person at their favorite stores.
 A number of debit cards with smartphone apps are on the market, such as Current, that allows you and parents to put money on the card at any time while giving your teen the gift of financial education.